KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 team members meet their work responsibilities and communicate effectively with other team members.

-**Expected Work Hours:** As part of academia the needed working hours to complete projects will ebb and flow.
+**Expected Work Hours:** In academia, the hours needed to complete projects will ebb and flow.
 To promote a healthy work-life balance and prevent burnout, full-time team members are encouraged to work no more than 160 hours a month.
 While this is roughly 40 hours a week, the allocation of these hours is flexible.
 Undergraduate and high